Questions to Encourage Critical Thinking

 12. Why did you ask that question?

-Instead of answering a question at face value, this question encourages kids to think about what the merits of the question may be.
+Instead of answering a question at face value, this critical thinking question encourages kids to think about what the merits of the question may be.

 13. Who Would Be Affected by This?